deanblackborough/gm-platformer/README.md

 - Player collision with moving jump through platforms
 - Player can drop through jump through platforms with down + jump
 - Player can drop through moving jump through platforms with down + jump
-- Player single dash (gravity disabled during dash) - (should be a ground dash)
+- Player single ground dash (gravity disabled during dash)
+- Player single ground slide
-- Player sprites for idle, running, jumping & dashing
+- Player sprites for idle, running, jumping, dashing & slide

 ## In progress

 - Changing how platforms move
 - Need to update collision
 - Need to show debug values/ranges for moving platforms
+- Fix how we assign sprites at speed as it is wrong at the moment
+- You can slide and then end up in a ground object
+- You can dash when not on ground
+- You can slide when not on ground
+- You should be locked into sliding and dashing

 ## To Do